KornevEK/python_learning_materials/README.md

-A compilation of learning materials from the seminars in computer science that I taught at FEFM, MIPT from 2021 to 2024.
+A compilation of learning materials from the seminars in programming and algorithms that I taught at MIPT from 2021 to 2025.